0rbianta/Android_Cascade_NDK/README.md

 # Android_Cascade_NDK
-Simple Android NDK OpenCV with Cascade method.\n
+Simple Android NDK OpenCV with Cascade method.</br>
 Have fun with your basic AI.